 Lima is the capital city of Peru and the starting point on any Peruvian adventure.
 The city is a wonderful mix of old and new, with the center of the city having old Spanish colonial houses, wonderful plazas, the main houses the government of Peru and some of the oldest churches in South America.
-The beach side suburbs are home to the hip and trendy from Lima and feature some of the best restaurants in the world.
-So what is the best time to visit Lima Peru, you may ask, let us explore the city of Lima and discover when is the best time to visit Lima Peru.
+The beachside suburbs are home to the hip and trendy from Lima and feature some of the best restaurants in the world.
+So what is the best time to visit Lima Peru, you may ask, let us explore the city of Lima and discover when is the best time for your Peru travel.

-Fall, March through May, sees temperatures and humidity combine to make the city feel warm.
-It does not rain which makes fall the busiest for tourism and there are plenty to do in Lima in these months.
+Fall, March through May, sees mild temperatures and humidity combined to make the city feel warm.
+It does not rain which makes fall the busiest for tourism and there is plenty to do in Lima in these months.

 Winter, June through August, has cool weather and no rain, these are the second most popular months with accommodation cost rising and rooms filling fast.
 Winter in Lima is overcast; you will also find a misty fog through the winter months.
 Winter is a great time to experience some great festivals, such as Peruvian Independence Day at the end of July.

 Spring, September through November, the skies are still grey but the temperatures are starting to rise and there is also no rainfall to speak of.
 In the month of September, there is the biggest food festival in South America, called Mistura.
 If you happen to be in Lima, you simply must go to Mistura.

 Summer, December to February, summer in Lima is a combination of perfect weather and clear blue skies.
 In summer, there are wonderful sunsets on the coast so get a good position and take it all in.
 Sometimes Lima feels deserted in summer, as the people of Lima tend to leave the heat of the city for the beach resorts south of Lima.